Trump says Comey ‘guilty of crimes,’ warns DOJ he won’t ‘stay away’ forever

 Trump sharply criticized the Justice Department, saying "if we had a Justice Department that was doing their job," he would interact with the agency.

 "They have this witch hunt going on with the people there that shouldn't be there, I've taken the position that I will not be involved with the Justice Department," Trump said.
-"I will wait until this is over --it's all lies and it's a horrible thing going on."
+"I will wait until this is over -- it's all lies and it's a horrible thing going on."

 But he then warned he could change his mind.
 By the end of the interview, Trump suggested he could eventually get involved.